z4kon/Phite/README.md

 ## Using the library
+### 1. Before using the library in any way create a text file, for example Key.txt or apikey.txt anywhere in your pc
+### 2. Register on **[Riot Developers API](https://developer.riotgames.com/)**.
+Here you will get a development Riot API Key.
+### 3. Copy the key, and put it inside your text file.
+Copy the path of the text file, and in GetKey class set the correct path to your api key text file.

 ### Depending on how you may plan to use the library, there are two main ways.
 ### Option 1 - Easy way.
 ~~~C#